 Then you have a choice to make:

-From the SceneCity menu in the node editor, append preset city graphs.
+From the SceneCity menu in the node editor, choose link (or append, as you prefer) the assets.

 Open Blender's console before computations